 The Jurisdiction consults on a regular basis with non-profit and government agencies that provide services to LMI population.
-A Community Needs Survey is also distributed and posted on the City's website to obtain updated information.

 The Citizen Participation process is ongoing through the year.
 This process includes Public Meetings, Public Comment Sessions, meetings with neighborhood associations, and citizen surveys.